Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: A likelihood-informed subspace method for model reduction

 and the low-rank update posterior covariance approximation is given by

 After calculating $\approxBasis$ and $\proBasis$ once and setting up \eqref{eq:LISapproximatedIP} in the offline phase, we can solve a $r$-dimensional inverse problem using \eqref{eq:posMeanLISReduced}--\eqref{eq:posCovLISMapped} in the online phase.
-Note that the reduced forward operator $\GhatLIS$ has storage and evaluation cost $\mathcal{O}(mr)$, enabling online costs to scale independently of the original dimension $d$.
+Note that the reduced forward operator $\GhatLIS$ has storage and evaluation cost in $\mathcal{O}(mr)$, enabling online costs to scale independently of the original dimension $d$.
 This can lead to significant computational savings for $r\ll d$.
+If additional downstream computations rely on posterior state samples, we can directly sample the reduced state by solving the reduced PDE instead of using the full model.